Bisections and cocycles on Hopf algebroids: Bisections and cocycles on ES-Hopf algebroids

 for all $h\in H$ and $p\in P$.

-\begin{defi} Let $B=P^{coH}\subseteq P$ be a faithfully flat Hopf--Galois extension.
-The gauge group $\Aut_H(P)$ is the collection of right $H$-comodule unital algebra maps of $P$ into itself which restrict to an automorphism on the subalgebra $B$, where the group product is given by map composition.
-For any $F\in\Aut_H(P)$, its inverse $F^{-1} \in \Aut_H(P)$ is given, for all $p\in P$, by
+\begin{defi} Let $B=P^{co H}\subseteq P$ be a faithfully flat Hopf--Galois extension.
+The {\em bundle automorphism group} $\Aut_H(P)$ is the collection of invertible right $H$-comodule unital algebra maps of $P$, with composition product. \end{defi} Note that $F\in \Aut_H(P)$ restricts to $F|_B\in \Aut(B)$, and conversely $F\in \Aut_H(P)$ if and only if it is an $H$-colinear unital algebra map with invertible $F|_B$, because